Online Lone Working Training for Health and Social Care Workers Course

-Welcome to our online lone working for health and social care workers course.
+Welcome to our online lone working training for health and social care workers course.
 Our online training courses are developed in line with the latest UK legislation and meet the requirements set out by the Care Quality Commission (CQC), Health and Safety Executive and other professional and regulatory bodies

 Course aims and objectives